-- A doctoral degree in the field (generally a PhD, PsyD, or EdD) - Pre-doctoral practicum experience - Pre-doctoral internship - Post-doctoral supervised experience (or "post-doc") - A standardized nationwide exam called the EPPP - A state specific supplemental exam
+- A doctoral degree in the field (generally a Ph.D., Psy.D., or Ed.D.) - Pre-doctoral practicum experience - Pre-doctoral internship - Post-doctoral supervised experience (or "post-doc") - A standardized nationwide exam called the EPPP - A state specific supplemental exam

 The Clinical Training Office is intended to coordinate and facilitate students' efforts to complete the second and third requirement, i.e., practicum and internship.
 The Director of Clinical Training (DCT) also plays a lesser role in assisting students with other licensure requirements, such as documentation of completion of the above requirements, and other means of student support as appropriate.
 Although the DCT supports and educates students about requirements for licensure, it is ultimately the student's responsibility to remain educated about and comply with the requirements in the jurisdiction in which they plan to become licensed.
+One of the items on students' annual assessment evaluates whether or not a thorough review of their state requirements has taken place for that year.

-There follows a brief overview of each of the above requirements for licensure as they concern the Pacifica student.
-Please note that the given examples are derived from the current requirements of the state of California, and will vary in other jurisdictions.
+There follows a brief overview of each of the above requirements for licensure as they concern Pacifica's students.
+Please note that the given examples are derived from the current requirements of the state of California and will vary in other jurisdictions.